 - Rituals of the Way: The Philosophy of Xunzi (Open Court, 1999)

-In addition, I edited the new release of R.H. van Gulik's classic study, Sexual Life in Ancient China (Brill, 2003), and co-edited, with my colleagues Victor H. Mair and Nancy S. Steinhardt, the Hawaii Reader in Traditional Chinese Culture (Hawaii, 2005) and Ideology of Power and Power of Ideology in Early China (Brill, 2015), and A Source Book of Ancient Chinese Bronze Inscriptions (Society for the Study of Early China, 2016).
+In addition, I edited the new release of R.H. van Gulik's classic study, Sexual Life in Ancient China (Brill, 2003), and co-edited the Hawaii Reader in Traditional Chinese Culture (Hawaii, 2005) and Ideology of Power and Power of Ideology in Early China (Brill, 2015), and A Source Book of Ancient Chinese Bronze Inscriptions (Society for the Study of Early China, 2016).